 - Table 2: Molecular ZIKV EUA Assays - Key Characteristics (PDF, 247 KB)

-Important information for laboratories with regard to a specific IVD authorized for use under an EUA can be found in the EUA Authorization Letters.
-Since 2018, FDA has also been copying relevant information from the Authorization Letter in a section of the Instructions for Use entitled, “Conditions for Authorization for the Laboratory” that outline laboratory responsibilities when implementing an EUA IVD.
+Important information for laboratories with regard to a specific IVD authorized for use under an EUA can be found in the EUA Authorization Letters and authorized labeling.

-The Centers for Medicare and Medicaid Services recently published a memo to their surveyors explaining policy related to the Clinical Laboratory Improvement Amendments (CLIA) regulations as they apply to assays used under EUA.
+The Centers for Medicare and Medicaid Services published a memo to their surveyors explaining policy related to the Clinical Laboratory Improvement Amendments (CLIA) regulations as they apply to assays used under EUA.
 This memo discusses laboratory compliance with CLIA regulations and the verification of performance specifications for EUA IVD assays.

 The Tri-Agency Task Force for Emergency Diagnostics (TTFED) with members from Centers for Disease Control and Prevention (CDC), FDA, and Centers for Medicare and Medicaid Services (CMS) was established to develop a process to collaborate on future emergency diagnostic response needs.
 In advance of an emergency, the TTFED will work to define, refine, and streamline interagency approaches for the implementation of Emergency Use Authorization (EUA) in vitro diagnostic (IVD) assays.
 During an emergency, the TTFED will provide a forum for discussion of agent- or response-specific EUA IVD assays to help facilitate rapid implementation of the assays in the U.S. healthcare system.
 The TTFED Charter outlining the task force scope of activities was signed in 2019 and is publicly available.
 Agency-specific actions and matters will continue to fall under each member agency’s respective statutory authorities.
 The TTFED will in no way involve itself in decision-making that is under the jurisdiction of a member agency.

 - Charter: Tri-Agency Task Force for Emergency Diagnostics (PDF, 196 KB)